learning-zone/python-basics/README.md

 ## Q. What are membership, operators?

-With the operators ‘in’ and ‘not in’, we can confirm if a value is a member in another.
+With the operators 'in' and 'not in', we can confirm if a value is a member in another.

     'me' in 'disappointment'
 True